jsx-eslint/eslint-plugin-react/docs/rules/self-closing-comp.md

 # Prevent extra closing tags for components without children (react/self-closing-comp)

+🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.

 Components without children can be self-closed to avoid unnecessary extra closing tag.

-**Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.

 ## Rule Details